-There’s a certain thrill to visiting the tastiest food market in what many people believe is the food capital of France.
+There’s a certain thrill to visiting the tastiest Lyon market for foodies in what many people believe is the food capital of France.

 The anticipation is almost too sharp, the fear of disappointment too palpable.